homiedopie/beberlei.de/2012/10/27/babysteps_with_fortrabbit_php_cloud.rst

 The composer support allows for post install scripts, which is cool to perform all sorts of cache warmup and other deployment tasks.

-You can host 3 applications for free, however they shutdown after 48 hours if you don't regularly click on a reset button.
+You can host one application for free, however they shutdown after 48 hours if you don't regularly click on a reset button.
 Its definately enough to get small prototypes up and running.
 From there you can upgrade in many small steps from small plans (10€/month) to bigger ones (80€/month).